njwongzhe/njwongzhe/Front End Programming/README.md

 #### 2.5.3.5 : Pseudo-class Selector (:)
 - Sequence of Pseudo-class Selector is important.
 - Pseudo-class Selector put in front will be shown on top when active.
-- Example : The color of Pseudo-class Selector put in front will block the colour of Pseudo-class Selector put behind.
+- Example : The color of Pseudo-class Selector put in front will block the color of Pseudo-class Selector put behind.

 ```css
 a:link { ... }    /* Apply on unvisited link <a>. */